-You probably don’t know it but these questions can be answered by looking at what is called the PSE Board Lot Table.
+You probably don’t know it, but these questions can be answered by simply looking at what is called the PSE Board Lot Table.

 What is the PSE Board Lot Table?

-The Board Lot table of the Philippine Stock Exchange (PSE) is a guide for investors that shows the minimum number of shares that can be bought or sold at any given time and the minimum price increments of each PSE-traded stock.
+The Board Lot table of the Philippine Stock Exchange (PSE) is a guide for investors that shows the:

 Here’s what the PSE Board Lot table looks like.